simrankumari07/clothing.shop/README.md

 # Clone the repository:--

 bash

 Copy

 Edit

 git clone https://github.com/your-username/clothing-store-ecom.git

 # Navigate to the project directory:

 bash

 Copy

 Edit

 cd clothing-store-ecom

 # Install the dependencies for both client and server:

-# Navigate to the client folder and install dependencies:
+Navigate to the client folder and install dependencies:

 bash

 Copy

 Edit

 cd client

 npm install

-# Navigate to the root project folder (where server.js is) and install dependencies:
+Navigate to the root project folder (where server.js is) and install dependencies:

 bash

 Copy

 Edit

 cd ..

 npm install

 Set up environment variables:

-# Create a .env file in the root directory and provide the following values:
+ Create a .env file in the root directory and provide the following values:

-bash
+bash,
-Copy
+Copy,
-Edit
+Edit,
 MONGO_URI=your-mongodb-connection-string

 JWT_SECRET=your-jwt-secret

 STRIPE_SECRET_KEY=your-stripe-secret-key (if using Stripe)

 # Start the development server:

-# In the root project directory, start both the server and the client:
+In the root project directory, start both the server and the client:

-bash
+bash,
-Copy
+Copy,
-Edit
+Edit,
-npm run dev
+npm run dev,
 This will start the server on http://localhost:5000 and the React client on http://localhost:3000.

 # Running the Project